Unremovable Clasp Requires 2 Hands to Open

 If you are having legal problems with your family members or the caregiver concerning your loved one with Alzheimer's or Dementia, please read this helpful guide by a notable attorney.
 You may avoid some serious problems if you are not protecting your Mom, Dad and perhaps yourself.
 See ALZ Legal Help

-Free ID tag and engraving with unremovable sets
+Sets Include Free ID tag and personalized engraving

-bracelet and Free tag and engraving.
-Virtually non-removable unique sisterhook clasp and construction keeps loved ones safer than any ordinary medical bracelets.
+Includes Free tag and engraving.
+Virtually non-removable clasp and construction keeps loved ones safer than any ordinary medical bracelets.

 Differences between dementia, Alzheimer’s and memory loss from aging can be hard to distinguish.
 All are notable problems for older adults although they often are used interchangeably and thus, inaccurately.
 There is a lot that is unknown about these problems, which is often why they're mixed up in everyday conversation.